Niksko/blog/content/posts/experiments-in-mushroom-garrum/index.md

 I was able to [find the enzymes at my local chain pharmacy](https://www.chemistwarehouse.com.au/buy/61345/creon-10000bpu-capsules-100), and sous-vide circulators are increasingly becoming part of many home cooks' cupboards.

+Preston deserves incredible praise for his ingenuity and lateral thinking in bringing this technique to the masses.
+I'm incredibly excited for the flavors and dishes that people will be able to create by applying this technique in new and interesting ways to novel ingredients.

 Preston has covered the original method as well as [some of his other quick garrum experiments on his blog](https://www.culinarycrush.biz/all/will-it-garum), but I wanted to add some of my own data to the mix.
 For my experimentation, I chose mushrooms.